 Article 33(2) makes it clear that if a processor is used by a controller and the processor becomes aware of a breach of the personal data it is processing on behalf of the controller, it must notify the controller "without undue delay".
-The controller uses the processor to achieve its purposes; therefore, in principle, the controller should be considered as "aware" once the processor has become aware.
+It should be noted that the processor does not need to first assess the likelihood of risk arising from a breach before notifying the controller; it is the controller that must make this assessment on becoming aware of the breach.
+The processor just needs to establish whether a breach has occurred and then notify the controller.
+The controller uses the processor to achieve its purposes; therefore, in principle, the controller should be considered as "aware" once the processor has informed it of the breach.
 The obligation on the processor to notify its controller allows the controller to address the breach and to determine whether or not it is required to notify the supervisory authority in accordance with Article 33(1) and the affected individuals in accordance with Article 34(1).
+The controller might also want to investigate the breach, as the processor might not be in a position to know all the relevant facts relating to the matter, for example, if a copy or backup of personal data destroyed or lost by the processor is still held by the controller.
+This may affect whether the controller would then need to notify.

 The GDPR does not provide an explicit time limit within which the processor must alert the controller, except that it must do so "without undue delay".
-Therefore, WP29 recommends an immediate notification by the processor to the controller, with further information about the breach provided in phases as information becomes available.
+Therefore, WP29 recommends the processor promptly notifies the controller, with further information about the breach provided in phases as more details become available.
 This is important in order to help the controller to meet the requirement of notification to the supervisory authority within 72 hours.